 Judge, Sabathia, Astros honored by New York baseball writers

-NEW YORK (AP) Yankees slugger Aaron Judge and the World Series champion Houston Astros were the big winners Wednesday in awards voting by the New York chapter of the Baseball Writers’ Association of America.
+NEW YORK (AP) Yankees slugger Aaron Judge and the World Series champion Houston Astros were big winners Wednesday in voting by the New York chapter of the Baseball Writers’ Association of America.

-Judge was selected New York player of the year and also will receive the Joe DiMaggio Toast of the Town prize at the chapter’s 95th annual dinner on Jan.
+Judge was selected New York player of the year and the rookie outfielder also will receive the Joe DiMaggio Toast of the Town award at the chapter’s 95th annual dinner on Jan.
 28 in Manhattan.

 Astros ace Justin Verlander and second baseman Jose Altuve shared the Babe Ruth award as postseason MVP.
 Houston center fielder George Springer, the World Series MVP, was honored with the Arthur and Milton Richman You Gotta Have Heart award for overcoming a severe stutter.
 Astros shortstop Carlos Correa will receive the Joan Payson/Shannon Forde award for community service after leading hurricane relief efforts in his native Puerto Rico.